 How to Recover SQL Data Without Backups?

 SQL database recovery tools are of great help when no backups are available to restore the lost SQL data.
-Tools like Kernel for SQL Recovery helps you recover data from corrupt MDF and NDF files.
-Also, the Kernel tool supports all MS SQL versions.
+Tools like SQL Recovery helps you recover data from corrupt MDF and NDF files.
+Also, the KDR tool supports all MS SQL versions.

 SQL Server supports different Recovery models to be secure data against disaster situations.
 Each model comes with different features for use in different situations, based on the criticality of data.
 In case, no valid backup is available for SQL database; a well-designed and efficient recovery tool should be considered for SQL data recovery without backup.